-The SDSU Mission Valley campus will include passive and active recreational opportunities throughout the campus for students, the residents of Mission Valley and all of San Diego.
-Recreational fields will support intramural, intermural, and recreational play.
-Passive open space throughout the campus will provide gathering spaces and access to nature for students and office dwellers alike.
+SDSU Mission Valley will include passive and active recreational opportunities throughout the site.
+Recreational fields will support active recreational play.
+Passive open space throughout the site will provide gathering spaces and access to nature.
 The paseos will be lined with trees to provide shade, clean air, and an inviting environment.
 Additionally, improvements along the river will include a multi-use hike and bike trail.
-The abundant and thoughtfully designed open space on campus will foster collaboration, innovation, meditation, and activity.
+The abundant and thoughtfully designed open space will foster collaboration, innovation, meditation, and activity.